nikldev0/plantcode/content/frontend/typescript-and-webpack-workflow/index.md

 npm install --save-dev ts-loader@8.0.14
 {{< / highlight >}}

 Note we are saving the above packages as [dev dependencies](https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file).
+You may need to spend some time looking at package versions and cross-compatability if you're following along.
 The webpack package contains the main bundler features, and the [webpack-cli](https://webpack.js.org/api/cli/) package adds command-line support which make working with webpack easier.
 Webpack uses packages known as loaders to deal with different content types and preprocess files, and the [ts-loader package](https://github.com/TypeStrong/ts-loader) adds support for compiling TypeScript files.

 Next task is to add a webpack.config.js file to your root folder.
 Once created, implement the following configuration: